mamosk/social_networking_kata/README.md

 This kata can be run in two ways:
 - [**mono**](#mono-mode) is the _quick as a snake, quiet as a shadow_ way:
   - a single script does everything
-  - data is managed directrly on the file system
+  - data is managed directly on the file system
 - [**full**](#full-mode) is the _calm like a giant tree in a storm_ way:
   - some services work together to get the things done
   - data is managed in distinct locations:
-    - _timelines_ in a time-series database
+    - _timelines_ in a time series database
     - _followers_ in a relational database

 When the [CLI](#cli) is ready you can type `help` to display available commands.